joy405/28T_CMOS_FULL_ADDER/README.md

 | Number of Transistors | 28 |

 ---
-## Conclusion

-This project demonstrates the complete implementation of a **28-Transistor Complementary Static CMOS Full Adder** using **Tanner EDA** in **250 nm CMOS technology**.
-The design was successfully implemented from schematic capture to physical layout, followed by transient simulation, average power analysis, propagation delay measurement, layout generation, DRC verification, and extracted SPICE netlist generation.
+**Note:** All the schematic design, transient simulation, power analysis, propagation delay analysis, and layout implementation were performed using **Tanner EDA**. **Tanner S-Edit** was used for schematic design, **T-Spice** for circuit simulation and performance analysis, and **Tanner L-Edit** for physical layout implementation in **Generic 250 nm CMOS technology**.
+The generated layout satisfies all the design rules specified for the selected technology, resulting in a **DRC-clean** layout.
+The width of each **PMOS transistor** was maintained at **twice the width of the corresponding NMOS transistor** to ensure balanced rise and fall characteristics.